AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

    n_res = 480                # The max allocated number of resource sets is
    n_cpu_cores_per_res = 1    # nnodes * n_max_res_per_node.
 In this case we will
-   n_mpi_per_res = 1          # use all the allocated resource sets to run the job n_gpu_per_res = 1          # below, however we can define more enviroment
+   n_mpi_per_res = 1          # use all the allocated resource sets to run the job n_gpu_per_res = 1          # below.
-   n_max_res_per_node = 6     # variables to allocate two jobs simultaneous jobs,
+   n_max_res_per_node = 6
-                              # where n_res = n_res_1 + n_res2 .

-Once the allocation ends, the job is killed, leaving us as we started.
-As we pointed out, the maximum allocation time in Summit is 03:00 (three hours), however, we may need sometimes weeks, months, or maybe years to complete our runs.
-This is where the automatic restarting section of the script comes to our salvation.
+Once the allocation ends, the job is downgraded/killed, leaving us as we started.
+As we pointed out, the maximum allocation time in Summit is 03:00 (three hours), but, we may need sometimes weeks, months, or maybe years to complete our runs.
+Now is when the automatic restarting section of the script comes to our salvation.

-From here we can add an optional (actually, is a mandatory) setting to our script.
+From here we can add an optional (or mandatory) setting to our script.
 As the code executes, after a certain number of timesteps, the code creates checkpoint files of the form ``chkxxxxxxx``, ``chkxxxxxx`` or ``chkxxxxx``.
 This checkpoint files can be read by our executable and run from the simulation time where the checkpoint was created.
 This is implemented as follows: